hlascelles/karina_personal_website/_posts/travel/2020-04-04-london-parts.md

 * Little Duck The Picklery - modern European.
 * The Dusty Knuckle Bakery - the best pastries ever.
 * Andu Ethiopian - vegan restaurant.
 Loads of vegan options.
+* MAP Maison - cocktails are not memorable, but their whiskey collection is impressive and they do tastings.

 <a name="east-ham"></a>